-Ranked Fields maintain a sorted cache of column counts by Row ID (yielding the top rows by columns with a bit set in each).
+Ranked Frames maintain a sorted cache of column counts by Row ID (yielding the top rows by columns with a bit set in each).
 This cache facilitates the TopN query.
-The cache size defaults to 50,000 and can be set at Field creation.
+The cache size defaults to 50,000 and can be set at Frame creation.

 The LRU cache maintains the most recently accessed Rows.

-Setting a time quantum on a field creates extra views which allow Range queries down to the time interval specified.
+Setting a time quantum on a frame creates extra views which allow Range queries down to the time interval specified.
 For example - if the time quantum is set to

 YMD, Range queries down to the granularity of a day are supported.